sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 An **iterative function** uses loops (for, while, or do-while) to repeat a set of instructions until a certain condition is met.
 Iteration involves repeating a block of code in a loop.
 Typically involves maintaining state variables that change with each iteration.

-**Memory Usage**: Generally uses less memory because no additional stack space is needed.
+**Memory Usage** is generally less because no additional stack space is needed.
-**Performance**: Usually faster in terms of execution as there are fewer overheads compared to recursion.
+**Performance** is faster in terms of execution as there are fewer overheads compared to recursion.

 To calculate the **sum of numbers from 1 to N**:
 ```c